 This is the right time to attend a meetup.

 Do your search at meetup.com for an event around you.
 Don’t feel alone, don’t feel like you do not fit.
 A meetup is not only for developers.
-If you are a woman, don’t worry if there will be mostly men attending the meetup, as this is common mistake.
+If you are a woman, don’t worry if there will be mostly men attending the meetup, as this is a common mistake.
 Everyone is highly welcomed at a local WordPress meetup, as well as at bigger events like WordCamps.
-People attending a WordPress meetup do not care about your sex, physical appearance, level of knowledge and skillset.
+People attending a WordPress meetup do not care about your sex, physical appearance, level of knowledge, and skillset.
 WordPressers of the world do not mind if you are not a professional.

 The desire to know how you can contribute and get involved is active.

 If you want to contribute and get involved but you do not know how to do it… In case you have ideas you would like to share or to implement in order to assist in organizing a meetup, speaking, or sponsoring, let the organizers know.
 They will definitely inform you and take into consideration any suggestions you make.

 Come forward.
 No fear.
 A meetup is a friends’ gathering where you can also gain something new in the WordPress world.

 I first met WordPress GreekCommunity at the beginning of autumn, back in 2015 (In Greece it seemed still summertime).
 After returning to my hometown a few months earlier, I had a job, but my contract was about to end.
 At that point, I saw a Facebook post saying that “If you are interested in WordPress, we are going to have a cup of coffee at a coffee shop nearby.”.
 I have studied Computer Science and Communications, so I thought, this is around my interests and maybe I should try it.
 Learn more about it.
 If I don’t like it, I can always leave it behind.